 If you are interested in learning to scuba dive but are wondering if you are not able to swim would this be a problem.
 This is a common question asked by people wanting to try scuba diving or learn to scuba dive.

-The short answer is that you can experience scuba diving but it will be very limited with only a few meters deep and not in open water.
+The short answer is that you can experience scuba diving without knowing how to swim but it will be very limited with only a few meters deep and not in open water.
 Also if want to get certified as a diver you will need to be able to swim at least 200 meters.
 It would be dangerous to go scuba diving and not be able to swim.

 In today’s post, we will go through in more detail can you scuba dive if you can’t swim so let’s get started!

 Can You Scuba Dive If You Can’t Swim?

 The answer is yes but they are limits such as if you want to get certified as a diver.
 To get the diving cert you are required to be the ability to float for 10 minutes and swim 200 meters on unaided.